 Campus Crime Advisories are issued to aid in the prevention of crimes and/or to warn of possible dangerous conditions on or near the Illinois State University campus.

-This incident remains under investigation by the Illinois State University Police Department.
-Anyone with information should contact the Illinois State University Police at (309) 438-8631.
+Anyone with additional information should contact the Illinois State University Police at (309) 438-8631.
 Crime Stoppers will pay up to $1000 for tips that lead to the arrest of these offenders.
 Please contact McLean County Crime Stoppers at (309) 828-1111.

 Students and others are strongly encouraged to immediately report ANY suspicious activity to the police.